abduljaleel/workshop-appflow-athena-quicksight/README.md

 ### Slack Account

 You'll need a slack account and a workspace to install the Slack app that we are creating as part of this workshop.
 You may not have Slack app install permissions for a workspace that you have joined unless the administrator has turned on the permissions.
+So please have a workspace ready to install the Slack app.

-Once you have AWS & Slack account, you can start the workshop.
+Once you have AWS & Slack accounts, you can start the workshop.

 \## Cleanup